maxime-tournier/maxime-tournier.github.com/notes/continuum-mechanics.md

 $$F(x, t) = I$$

-which tells us that that the initial configuration is undeformed everywhere.
+which tells us that that the initial configuration is everywhere undeformed.
 Likewise, an object not moving $$p(x, t) = x$$ has a deformation gradient everywhere the identity.
-If we now apply a linear transformation to the whole object as a function of time:
+If we now apply a linear transformation to the whole object as a function of time, as:

 $$p(x, t) = A(t) x$$

-for instance, by scaling it $$A(t) = tI$$, we get:
+(for instance, by scaling it $$A(t) = tI$$) we obtain the following deformation
+gradient:

 $$F(x, t) = A(t)$$

-On the contrary, if the deformation depends on $$x$$ the deformation gradient tells us how the deformation looks like locally around $$x$$, as a linear map.
+On the contrary, if the deformation depends on $$x$$, the deformation gradient tells us how the deformation looks like locally around $$x$$, as a linear map.

 ## Displacement Field